jspaaks/2022-ieee/README.md

 0%20%E2%97%8F-orange)](https://fair-software.eu)
 ```

 Great!
-So now we can customize the results to fit our needs using a local configuration file.
+So now you know how to customize the results to fit your needs by using a local configuration file.
 However, to make sure everybody gets to see the same results, we need to make the configuration file part of the repository.

-&#9733; Add the configuration file to the repository, either using the command line
+&#9733; Add the configuration file to the repository, either using the command line:

 ```shell
 git add .howfairis.yml